NVIDIA/TensorRT-LLM/docs/source/advanced/gpt-runtime.md

 | `topPResetIds`  |    the decay in the `topP` algorithm    |  List\[Int\]  | \[-1, $+\infty$\) | `-1` (no effect) |     no     |

  * If setting `topK = 0` and `topP = 0.0f`, greedy search is performed.
- * If setting `topK > 0` and `topP = 0.0f`, `topK` tokens of highest probilities will become the candidates of sampling (named `TopK sampling` in TRT-LLM).
+ * If setting `topK > 0` and `topP = 0.0f`, `topK` tokens of highest probabilities will become the candidates of sampling (named `TopK sampling` in TRT-LLM).
- * If setting `topK = 0` and `topP > 0.0f`, tokens will be sorted with probility descendly, then the tokens with highest probilities which the accumulated probility larger than `topP` will become the candidates of sampling (named `TopP sampling` in TRT-LLM).
+ * If setting `topK = 0` and `topP > 0.0f`, tokens will be sorted with probability descendly, then the tokens with highest probabilities which the accumulated probability larger than `topP` will become the candidates of sampling (named `TopP sampling` in TRT-LLM).
- * If setting `topK > 0` and `topP > 0.0f`, `topK` tokens of highest probilities will be selected, then those selected tokens will be sorted with probility descendly and their probility will be normalized, then the tokens with highest normalized probilities which the accumulated probility larger than `topP` will become the candidates of sampling (named `TopKTopP sampling` in TRT-LLM)
+ * If setting `topK > 0` and `topP > 0.0f`, `topK` tokens of highest probabilities will be selected, then those selected tokens will be sorted with probability descendly and their probability will be normalized, then the tokens with highest normalized probabilities which the accumulated probability larger than `topP` will become the candidates of sampling (named `TopKTopP sampling` in TRT-LLM)

  * If different `topK` values are provided for the different sequences in the batch, the performance of the implementation will depend on the largest value.
 For efficiency reasons, we recommend to batch requests with similar `topK` values together.